HidekiAI/ML-manga109-OCR/training/text_detection/README.md

 It turns out it `image_dataset_from_directory()` treats each "book" directories as a class.
 If I had 109 manga books, that means it has 109 classes...
 Go take a look at the [directory structure](https://www.tensorflow.org/api_docs/python/tf/keras/preprocessing/image_dataset_from_directory) on the documentations, and notice that the directory names are 'class_a', 'class_b', etc.  Each dir are classes.

+One (trival) approach I've thought about was to split the groups into 2 classes based on annotations.
+One directory contains images without text, and another directory is with.
+Teach/train the ML to classify the two.
+I'm pretty sure Windows (unlike Linux) will have issues of max number of files one can have in a single folder, so I'll probably train in multiple clusters.
+Filenaming will be `<bookname>_<page>.jpg` so that even when the folders are flattened, it won't overwrite/collide.
+Once the data is preprocessed, I don't need the annotations folder, and let it train for that...

 So in order for me to stay on track, I am listing what I need here:

 - Using [Manga109API](https://github.com/manga109/manga109api), I can iterate through "books"
 - Using [CRAFT Word Detection](https://github.com/clovaai/CRAFT-pytorch) to train models is prefered than to write manu rules/logic/code.
 - Using models such as [CTC](https://en.wikipedia.org/wiki/Connectionist_temporal_classification) loss to classify unknown sequences characters on the image (see article link in the [Links](#links) section), but this assumes evolution in time associated to horizontal coordinate, for vertical texts, I'm thinking of reading each pixels in vertical AND from right to left...

 ## Links

+- [Convolutional Nueral Networks CNN](https://learn.microsoft.com/en-us/training/modules/analyze-images-computer-vision/2b-computer-vision-models) - CNN-based models has been around as an object detection computer vision solutions for many years.
+- [Text Classification Using Convolutional Neural Networks](https://www.youtube.com/watch?v=8YsZXTpFRO0) - probably my currently most favorite explanations of CNN, this gentleman knows how to explain (teach).
 - [OCR model for reading Captchas](https://keras.io/examples/vision/captcha_ocr/) - Keras example on OCR; from what I understand, Keras built-in OCR is English only.
 - [Japanese OCR with the CTC Loss](https://medium.com/@natsunoyuki/ocr-with-the-ctc-loss-efa62ebd8625) by Y. Natsume and [CTC Loss OCR.ipynb](https://github.com/natsunoyuki/Data_Science/blob/master/CTC%20Loss%20OCR.ipynb)
 - [Sequence Modeling With CTC](https://distill.pub/2017/ctc/) by Awni Hannun